krishnasvkb/docdb-replicator/README.md

 # A lambda function to replicate an AWS DocumentDB collection change stream events to different targets

-This CloudFormation can be used to deploy a lambda to replicate AWS DocumentDB change streams events to ElasticSearch, Amazon Managed Stream for Kafka (or any other Apache Kafka distro), SNS, AWS Kinesis Streams, and/or S3.
+This CloudFormation can be used to deploy a lambda to replicate AWS DocumentDB change streams events to ElasticSearch, Amazon Managed Stream for Kafka (or any other Apache Kafka distro), SNS, AWS Kinesis Streams, AWS SQS, and/or S3.
 S3 replication is done in micro-batches and the rest of the integration are near real-time.

 The lambda function is scheduled using a CloudWatch rule.
 Everytime the function is triggered it queries the DocumentDB change stream for a specific collection and publish the events in the stream of tha collection to any of the targets enabled.

 Lambdas run within VPC therefore it is necessary that it runs in at least one private subnet that can reach internet using a NAT gateway or privatelinks for the services it needs to integrate with (can be seen in the role created by the cloudformation template).
+An Amazon Root CA certificate is required to communicate with Amazon ElasticSearch; if the Lambda does not have Internet access, make sure you load the certificate to the tmp folder of python virtual environment and comment the line of code that invokes the method to get the certificate.

 Lambda uses documentDB credentials and password is encrypted using KMS.